'Watched Chennai Super Kings while I underwent chemotherapy'

-Disappointed Chennai Super Kings' fan Prashanth Prakasam, who is undergoing treatment for leukaemia says he may not watch IPL if MS Dhoni’s team doesn’t figure in T20 extravaganza
+Disappointed Chennai Super Kings' fan Prashanth Prakasam, who underwent treatment for leukaemia says he may not watch IPL if MS Dhoni’s team doesn’t figure in T20 extravaganza

 Among the countless disappointed Chennai Super Kings fans post the two-year suspension of the Indian Premier League franchise is Prashanth Prakasam.